Invasive Mussel Program

 - Quarry Lakes Regional Recreation Area

-The purpose is to help prevent the introduction of invasive mussels into local lakes and reservoirs.
-The inspection includes two parts: a vessel history survey and a visual inspection.
-The survey ensures that the watercraft has not been in an invasive mussel-infested water body within the last 30 days.
-This list includes: Lake Mead, Lake Havasu, Lake Mojave, Lake Skinner, Copper Basin Reservoir, San Justo Reservoir, San Benito County, and California counties south of the Tehachapi Mountains and any waters outside of California.
+Inspections prevent the introduction of invasive mussels into local lakes and reservoirs.
+The inspection includes a vessel history survey and a visual inspection.
+The survey identifies watercraft have been in an invasive mussel-infested water body within the last 30 days, including Lake Mead, Lake Havasu, Lake Mojave, Lake Skinner, Copper Basin Reservoir, San Justo Reservoir, water bodies in San Benito County, in California counties south of the Tehachapi Mountains, and any waters outside of California.
 Note that this list is growing as we learn more.
 A thorough visual inspection by trained staff ensures that watercraft are clean and dry.
-Wet boats or boats with wet motors gears, or equipment will be denied launching.
+Wet watercraft with wet motors gears, or equipment will be denied launching.

 Current registration is required for all motorized craft.

 To pass inspection, watercraft and accessories must ABSOLUTELY be clean and dry.
 This includes motor (plus outboard motor cooling system), deck, hull, bilge and bait wells (No live bait with the exception of worms and night crawlers is permitted), ropes, lines, floats, fishing equipment, trailer, rear of vehicle, personal flotation devices, and any other inflatable watercraft.
 Watercraft that fail inspection will not be permitted to launch and must wait five days before returning.

 · Do all maintenance and cleaning a few days prior to your trip to the lake.
 If you have recently flushed your motor, leave it down to allow the water to drain from the intakes.